This guide will show how to configure Matillion to use Active Directory for authentication and authorisation.

 Users and usergroups in Active Directory are held in containers or organisational units (OU) managed by the domain administrator.
 The above setup ensures the users and usergroups are in the users' containers, however any number of different configurations may be applied.
 Ideally, try to keep the users and usergroups in the same containers/OU.

 The distinguished name of the container/OU in which users and usergroups are categorised will need to be provided.
 For example, the distinguished name for the Users container in this setup is

-- Click Admin in thr top right corner of Matillion ETL, then click User Configuration.
+- Click click Admin Menu → User Configuration in the top right corner of the Matillion ETL.

 - Select EXTERNAL from Security Configuration at the top of the User Configuration pop-up window.